AmadeusRelay/AmadeusRelayFrontend/README.md

 To proceed, call API GET orders which can be used in the four scenarios described above:

-1 - you want to get orders of two specific tokens
+1 - you want to get orders of two specific tokens, specifying the maker and the taker;
-2 - you want to get orders of one specific token
-3 - you want to get all available orders
+2 - you want to get orders of one specific token, know 3 - you want to get all available orders
 4 - you want to get orders of two specific tokens regardless of their order (maker or taker)